Eylea – Macular Degeneration Treatment

 Studies have shown that the best vision preservation results are achieved when the Eyela therapy is started in an early stage of AMD.
 This is why it is important to consult with one of our experienced doctors as soon as you suspect that you might have a vision problem.
 Our doctors are skilled in early detection of AMD and administration of this convenient, effective AMD treatment.

 The specialists at Eye Health Partners & VisionAmerica are dedicated to providing the latest technologies, including Eylea, Lucentis, and Avastin to treat patients with macular degeneration.
 They also provide treatments for other retinal diseases such as diabetic retinopathy.
-To schedule a consultation, visit our Contact Us page to schedule a consultation with one of our Albertville, Birmingham, Columbia, Cullman, Eastern Shore, Gadsden, Mobile, Murfreesboro, Nashville, or Oxford-Anniston retina specialists.
+To schedule a consultation, visit our Contact Us page to schedule a consultation with one of our Albertville, Birmingham, Columbia, Cullman, Gadsden, Murfreesboro, Nashville, or Oxford-Anniston retina specialists.